Tarikh for Bangladesh

 The Problem

 Most date libraries stop at Gregorian formatting.
-They do not handle Bangla calendar conversion, spoken Bangla day names, or the mix of English and Bangla that production apps in Bangladesh often need.
+They do not handle Bangla calendar conversion, Hijri timezone-aware output, strict parse validation, or the mix of English and Bangla that production apps in Bangladesh often need.

 Tarikh

 A focused toolkit for formatting, parsing, localization, and React rendering.
-Use one API for standard dates, Bangla dates, hybrid output, and relative time.
+Use one API for standard dates, Bangla dates, Hijri dates, hybrid output, detailed parsing, and relative time.

 Core API